ydb-platform/ydb/ydb/docs/en/core/reference/ydbops/configuration.md

 ## Config file {#config-file}

-Configuration file for `ydbops` is a yaml-formatted file containing multiple profiles.
-Profiles for `ydbops` work in the same way as profiles in [{{ ydb-short-name }} CLI do](../ydb-cli/profile/index.md).
+The configuration file for `ydbops` is a YAML-formatted file containing multiple profiles.
+Profiles for `ydbops` work in the same way as profiles in [{{ ydb-short-name }} CLI](../ydb-cli/profile/index.md) do.

 Certain command line options can be written in the configuration file, instead of specifying them directly in the `ydbops` invocation.